 Center, Scaling Factor, Direction, and Perpendicular set up a local coordinate system for the object.
-Center (called Position in the GAD file) is the origin of the local coordinate system, Direction (Axis1 in the GAD file) is the x-axis and

-Perpendicular (Axis2) the y-axis, whose position can be freely chosen in a plane by setting the Rotation about Direction.
+Center (called Position in the GAD file) is the origin of the local coordinate system, Direction (Axis1 in the GAD file) is the x-axis and Perpendicular (Axis2) the y-axis, whose position can be freely chosen in a plane by setting the Rotation about Direction.

-The z-axis is then already automatically defined by the two other axes.
+The z-axis is then already automatically defined as the cross product of the two other axes, such that a right hand system is formed.
 The ScalingFactor sets the relation between object sizes in the local object coordinates and the global Euclidean coordinate system.
 A Scaling Factor of 2 means that objects will appear twice as large as given in the local coordinate system.